 Source: American Academy of Sleep Medicine

 The inability to fall asleep or stay asleep is called insomnia.
 Insomnia, in its chronic form, can last for weeks, months, or even years.
 It may be related to worry, anxiety, depression, medical/psychiatric problems, or substance abuse.
+Sleep apnea or other sleep disorders may cause symptoms that, to the patient, are indistinguishable from insomnia.
 Insomnia is a symptom of a wider issue and in order to treat it, physicians must first find the underlying cause.
 Most insomnia sufferers sleep better after the appropriate evaluation and treatment.

-Find Out if You Have Insomnia: To diagnose or rule out whether sleep apnea may be a cause of insomnia, our sleep specialists will likely order an in-center or in-home polysomnography (PSG).
+Find Out if You Have Insomnia: To diagnose or rule out whether sleep apnea may be a cause of insomnia, our sleep specialists will likely order a Home Sleep Test.

 Narcolepsy is a sleep disorder that involves the body’s central nervous system and is characterized by uncontrollable attacks of sleep.
 A person with narcolepsy is likely to fall asleep at inappropriate times and places.
 Daytime sleep attacks may occur with or without warning and can occur repeatedly in a single day.
 Nighttime sleep may be fragmented with frequent arousals.
 While there is not yet a cure, recent technology and pharmacology has allowed those with this sleep disorder to live normal lives.